Dengyu-Wu/snncutoff/README.md

 This project is licensed under the [MIT License](/LICENSE) - see the license file for details.

+## Research Paper

+This project is supported by our research presented in the paper: [preprint](https://arxiv.org/abs/2301.09522).
+The methodologies and findings outlined in our paper provide the foundational framework for the SNNCutoff project.

 ## Acknowledgments

-This work is supported by our research presented in the paper: [preprint](https://arxiv.org/abs/2301.09522).

-The coding style is inspired by [OpenOOD](https://github.com/Jingkang50/OpenOOD), [SNN-QCFS](https://github.com/putshua/SNN_conversion_QCFS) and [SpKeras](https://github.com/Dengyu-Wu/spkeras).

-## Citation
+Special acknowledgment is given to the following projects for their influence on our coding style and structure:

+- [OpenOOD](https://github.com/Jingkang50/OpenOOD) for its robust and versatile framework.
+- [SNN-QCFS](https://github.com/putshua/SNN_conversion_QCFS), [SpKeras](https://github.com/Dengyu-Wu/spkeras)  for their innovative approaches in SNN conversion.

-We extend our gratitude to all contributors and collaborators who have made this project possible.
+We extend our appreciation to all those who have contributed, directly or indirectly, to the success of this endeavor.
+Your contributions are deeply valued and have played a significant role in advancing the field of Spiking Neural Networks.